catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 *Monitoring and Controlling Print Jobs*

-CUPS is designe to handle multiple print jobs from multiple users.
+CUPS is designed to handle multiple print jobs from multiple users.
 Each printer is given a *print queue* where jobs are waiting to be *spooled* to the printer.

 *lpstat - display print system status*